joshix/caddybox/README.md

 # Caddy container

-Without configuration, this image encapsulates a static file HTTP server container running Caddy.
+Without configuration, this image encapsulates a [*Caddy*](http://caddyserver.com) HTTP server for static files.
-It listens on exposed port #2015 and attempts to fulfill requests using files in the container's /var/www/html/.
+A `/bin/caddy` server process listens on the container's `EXPOSE`d TCP port #2015 and attempts to fulfill requests with files beneath the container's `/var/www/html/`.

-Adding a Caddyfile (see below) allows configuration as described in Caddy's documentation(link).
+Content should be added by binding over that path with a host volume, or by `COPY`ing/`ADD`ing files there when `docker build`ing a custom image based on this one.
+Adding a Caddyfile through the same mechanisms allows configuration as described in Caddy's documentation.

 ## Container file system:
 * `/bin/caddy` #HTTP server executable